Efficient Convex Optimization for Bosonic State Tomography: Convex Optimization Techniques

 Since projected gradient descent is a special case of proximal gradient descent, here we use the accelerated proximal gradient descent method mentioned in ref \cite{xu2017stochastic}.
 For deterministic convex optimization (i.e. opposite to the stochastic convex optimization in the main text), the descent of each step is guaranteed.
 For stochastic convex optimization, we use the following algorithm to solve the problem:

 Accelerated stochastic subgradient method is used to achieve faster global convergence than normal stochastic subgradient methods.
-Comparing to traditional stochastic subgradient method (SSG), the main difference of ASSG-r is the iteration, which can be written as:
+Comparing to traditional stochastic subgradient method (SSG), i.e. the baseline stochastic convex optimization method in main text, the main difference of ASSG-r is the iteration, which can be written as:

 By applying the above changes, a faster convergence can be achieved compared to the stochastic convex optimization used in the main text.
 The main idea is solving the problem approximately in a local region around a historical solution iteratively, and the size of this local region gradually decreases as the solution approaches the optimal set.